 Every child has the right to an education that develops their personality, talents and abilities to the full.

 Every child has the right to health care, clean water, nutritious food and a safe environment so they can be as healthy as possible.

 All children have the same rights whatever their ethnicity, gender, religion, abilities, whatever they think or say and whatever their family background.

 Article 29: Education must develop every child’s personality, talents and abilities to the full.
 It must encourage the child’s respect for human rights, as well as respect for their parents, their own and other cultures, and the environment.

 How are things going?

-We will be having assemblies that teach about rights and the UNCRC.
+We have assemblies that teach about rights and the UNCRC.
 In classes, children will be learning about rights and a lot of classes have linked rights and expectations with their class rules in a class charter.
 We already have lots of ‘Pupil Voice’ at our school, so our Pupil Parliament are carrying on their good work, coming up with even more ideas to make our school a better place.